forestgrape/coronavirus/coronavirus.md

 This is just a piece of evidence in the overall picture.

 That in swab tests there are viruses in the nose and the mouth can be either caused by replication there or by breathing them up.
-[Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose. ~~An widespread infection in the upper respiratory tract would likely yield a viral load in the lymph nodes too [to be confirmed, citation needed].~~ The upper respiratory tract is used to fight viruses and so infections are rarely virulent [Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md).
+[Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
+The upper respiratory tract is used to fight viruses and so infections are rarely virulent [Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md).